 Elaine Palome, director of human resources at Axis Communications, told LP Magazine earlier this year that retailers might think about the business advantages of addressing workers’ concerns and fears.
 “Retail relies on the customer experience and if your employees aren’t feeling good—if they don’t feel secure, taken care of, and listened to—it’s nearly impossible to service customers in a way that is going serve the retail organization,” she said.
 Palome added that the last five years has marked a significant shift toward recognizing the importance of taking care of whole person and of capturing employees’ hearts and minds to make them feel a part of the business, something that is especially important in current operating environment.

-There are benefits to a comprehensive approach to suicide prevention and actions an employer can take, according to the CDC.
+There are benefits to a comprehensive approach to the mental health crisis and suicide prevention that include actions an employer can take, according to the CDC.
 These include:

 - Promoting help-seeking

 - Integrating workplace safety and health and wellness programs to advance the overall well-being of workers

 - Referring workers to financial and other helping services

 - Facilitating time off and benefits to cover supportive services